TikTok's Viral Oily Skin Hack Kept My Makeup In Place All Day

 I can confirm that this oily skin hack is legit and the only issue I have with it is that I could feel the makeup on my face.
 Blending the powder with the foundation made the product thicker and subsequently heavier.
 For this reason, it's not something I'd do every day, but it's useful for occasions where you can't touch up your makeup.
 I now realise why Vincent prefers to use fingers to apply the makeup: coverage tends to be a lot lighter this way.

-If you want to skip the powder step entirely, there are a handful of foundations I'd recommend trying.
-Firstly, the new Laura Mercier Real Flawless Weightless Perfecting Foundation, £38.
-The brand promises 12 hours of waterproof and fade-proof wear, and it really does stick around.
-It's matte but as the day goes on and it meshes with your skin's natural oils, the finish becomes radiant, not sweaty-looking.
-If you'd rather spend a little less, I also rate NARS Soft Matte Complete Foundation, £29, and Maybelline Fit Me Matte & Poreless Liquid Foundation, £5.99.
+If you want to skip the powder step entirely, there are a handful of foundations I'd recommend trying, including NARS Soft Matte Complete Foundation, $66, and Maybelline Fit Me Matte & Poreless Liquid Foundation, $21.95.

 Granted, this makeup trick might not be as fun as making your own bronzing drops or creating diamond lips.
 But there's a reason why Vincent hints that it's a firm fixture on exhausting shoots with face-melting lighting: it really does work on skin that resembles an oil slick.